 -

-Heavy reliance on senior review constrains delivery speed.
+Heavy reliance on senior guidance constrains delivery speed.

 - Senior engineers review most critical deliverables